-With more than 50 miles of linear, groomed cross-country ski trails, Maine Huts & Trails offers one of the most unforgettable Nordic and backcountry skiing experiences in the northeast.
+With more than 25 miles of linear, groomed cross-country ski trails, Maine Huts & Trails offers one of the most unforgettable Nordic and backcountry skiing experiences in the northeast.
 In fact, the original vision of the founders was based on skiing hut to hut.
 The huts are the perfect destination for a day trip, or for an ambitious multi-hut expedition.
 While the trails are groomed regularly, you should be prepared for true backcountry conditions.
+Touring and backcountry Nordic skis work best on our terrain.
+Not sure what to bring?
+Read our gear guide.

 Guided Ski Trips